hgarcia/curling/README.md

 The keys in an `options` object can be one of the following types, String, Array or null.

 Strings are useful when you only need to set a single value, arrays are used to pass multiple values, like data, header and so.
-Null is a specialcase and is used for empty flags, like `--false`.
+Null is a special case and is used for empty flags, like `--false`.